-The Royal Ride is a service available to the University of Scranton students provided by University Police on Thursday 10 P.M. to 1 A.M and Friday & Saturday nights from 10 P.M. to 3 A.M., while the University is in session.
+The Royal Ride is a service available to the University of Scranton students provided by University Police on Friday & Saturday nights from 10 P.M. to 3 A.M while the University is in session.
 The Royal Ride does not operate during breaks, between semesters, intersessions or during the summer.
-Text the Royal Ride through the University of Scranton app or through the myScranton portal under student resources from the student tab.
-The Royal Ride will pick you up and drop you off within the boundaries of Vine St to Ridge Row St and N Irving Ave to Adams Ave.
-In the event of in climate weather, the Royal Ride may be delayed or canceled.
+Text the Royal Ride through the University of Scranton app or through the myScranton portal under student resources from the Student Resources card.
+The Royal Ride will pick you up and drop you off within the boundaries of Vine St to Ridge Row St and N Irving Ave to Franklin Ave.
+In the event of inclement weather, the Royal Ride may be delayed or canceled.
 All individuals using the Royal Ride must display their Royal Card when boarding.
 University Police reserve the right to refuse service to individuals who are deemed disruptive by the driver(s).
 Alcohol and tobacco are not permitted on the Royal Ride Van.